RyanJeon/rjeon.com/_posts/2019-06-06-ssh-raspberrypi.md

 title: SSH into RaspberryPi through GCP VM instance
 categories: [general, demo]
 tags: [project, tutorial]
-description: Whenever I find myself in a pile of tasks I need to do, I always take some time to sidetrack myself...
+description: About a month ago I got my first ever personal RaspberryPi.
+Just like a kid who just got his first bike, I was filled with joy and excitement and wanted to play with it ...
 ---

 About a month ago I got my first ever personal RaspberryPi.
 Just like a kid who just got his